12 Agile Skills for Every Graduate

 Listing Agile as a skill

-Yes, Agile can be listed as a technical skill on a developer’s resume, especially if you’ve worked with Agile frameworks like Scrum or Kanban.
-Here’s a sample line you can use under the “Technical Skills” section:
+Agile can be listed as a technical skill on a developer’s resume if you have experience with frameworks such as Scrum or Kanban.
+For example:

 Technical Skills: Agile methodologies (Scrum, Kanban), project management tools (Jira, Trello), sprint planning, backlog management, daily stand-ups.